 The sector, already familiar with strong growth in recent years, has seen huge acceleration as people shuttered at home have turned to virtual worlds for solace and social interaction.
-Online gaming revenues rose 31% in Q1 2020 and spending on mobile games in Europe grew 12% between February and March to US$740 million, setting a new monthly record.
+In the mobile segment alone, gaming apps surged to the highest levels ever recorded with 14 billion downloads in Q2 2020.
+Spending on mobile games in Europe grew 12% between February and March alone to US$740 million, setting a new monthly record.

 The global video games sector is projected to gross US$159 billion in 2020 (+9.3% YoY), with 48% (US$77 billion) of that in mobile (+13% YoY).
 The launches of Xbox Series X and PlayStation 5 later in the year are also expected to help the console segment comprise 28% (US$45 billion) of the market, with YoY growth of +6.8%.
 Around 55% of gamers will be in Asia-Pacific, the sector's fastest growing region (+7.7% YoY).